 Today I want to write through a piece staged for one night by the internationally-acclaimed director Romeo Castellucci of the Italian experimental theater company Socìetas Raffaello Sanzio.
 Because of the nature of the event and the particular talents involved, it is doubtful the piece, Schwanengesang D744, will be staged again.
 I want to write through the performance not only because it captures an essential feature of the director's work, but because it gets at how we might regard the pain of others in the theater and elsewhere.

-“I am not an actor.”
+“I am just an actor.”
 She cries and cries again.
 It becomes a refrain for her, repeated over and over as comfort and ward.

-But if the program is correct, this is the great French actress Valerie Dreville and her mastery of the arts of acting make this a profoundly ambivalent proposition.
-Her viciousness and wild abandon is such that I begin to think perhaps this isn’t the actress, but a surrogate, someone I am far away from knowing.
+But if the program is correct, this is the great French actress Valérie Dréville and her mastery of the arts of acting make this a profoundly ambivalent proposition.
+Her viciousness, her genuine shame, and wild abandon are such that I begin to think perhaps this isn’t the actress, but a surrogate, someone I am far away from knowing.
 The singer sang with such artistry, but if there is virtuosity at play here, it displays its perfection in an unaesthetic and unseemly heap of jagged breaths and gasps.
-Her accusation echoes the famous Magritte painting of a pipe, captioned with the words “Ceci n'est pas une pipe” (this is not a pipe), another game played at the dead end of representation.
 It feels as if I have intruded on a private experience, happened upon someone suffering but in a position where I cannot offer any solace, where I may in fact be the cause of the suffering.
 In other words, it feels like I am in the theater, that strange place where, as the philosopher Stanley Cavell has reckoned, I am relieved of the everyday pressure of reacting in an ethically appropriate manner.
 I should look away.
 I should leave her in peace.
 But she is an actress, right?
 Her suffering is not her own.

 The audience has been waiting for the signature Castellucci moment, where the expectations of the form will be shattered with some miraculous rupture.
-In Paris, a car falling from the rafters of the stage and just when the fact of that impossible event became apparent—a real car?—two more such cars following in close succession.
-Or a real live tank breaching the theater and turning its turret to scan the audience, or a pack of real attack dogs bounding across the boards to take down the director himself.
+In Paris, a car falls from the rafters of the stage and just when the fact of that impossible event became apparent—a real car?—two more such cars follow in close succession.
+Or a real live tank breaches the theater and turns its turret to scan the audience, or a pack of real attack dogs bound across the boards to take down the director himself.
 This commitment to the spectacularly unrepresentable, the intrusion of the excessively real, has drawn out the crowds at the festival to cheer or harangue, so the restlessness in the audience is palpable here.